-Lights only use a small amount of power, so if you notice lights are flickering or dimming, it’s likely to be being caused by too many appliances on the same circuit being used.
-It may be worth to get an electrician’s opinion on moving your lights to a different circuit.
+Lights only use a small amount of power, so if you notice lights are flickering or dimming, it’s likely due to too many appliances on the same circuit being used.
+It may be worth getting an electrician’s opinion on moving your lights to a different circuit.

-Extension leads should only be used when necessary and then, only for a limited amount of time.
+Extension leads should only be used when necessary and then only for a limited time.
 Prone to kinks and shorting out, extensions leads can get damaged, which often leads to fires that could have easily been avoided.

 Trip Breakers/Blown Fuses

-When a circuit breaker has tripped, or a fuse has blown, it’s doing exactly what it’s designed to do.
-Circuit breakers are most commonly caused to trip when there is an electrical overload.
+When a circuit breaker trips or a fuse blows, it’s doing what it’s designed to do.
+Circuit breakers often trip when there is an electrical overload.
 When circuit wires heat up during use, the circuit breaker will shut off the flow of electricity.

 As the flow of electricity should be smooth, any buzzing is a cause for concern.
-Loose prongs or outlets or frayed wires may produce noise.
+In addition, loose prongs or outlets or frayed wires may produce noise.
 If so, call an electrician to examine the situation.

-Outlets and switch plate should never become hot.
+Outlets and switch plates should never become hot.
 If this occurs, unplug whatever is connected to the outlet and try it in a different one to rule out whether it’s the appliance to blame or the outlet.
-Outlets which become hot during use could be a result of incorrect wiring.
+Outlets that become hot during use could be a result of incorrect wiring.
 A qualified electrician should resolve this.

 Incorrect Bathroom/Kitchen Outlets

-A smell coming from brand new appliances during the first few uses is relatively normal.
+A smell coming from brand new appliances is relatively typical during the first few uses.
 However, if there is a smell coming from an outlet, turn it off immediately and hire an electrician to check for any faults.